 December 31, 2009.
-Each stationary diesel-fueled emergency standby engine at a CT site will be allowed a maximum of 100 total annual hours of operation for maintenance and testing. - (u) Upon the prior written approval of the APCO, the requirements of this ATCM do not apply to stationary CI engines used exclusively:

-- (1) as engine test cells and test stands used for testing burners or CI engines; - (2) for operation or performance testing of fuels, fuel additives, or emission control devices at research and development facilities; or - (3) for maintenance, repair, or rebuild training at educational facilities.
+Each stationary diesel-fueled emergency standby engine at a CT site will be allowed a maximum of 100 total annual hours of operation for maintenance and testing. - (u) Upon the prior written approval of the APCO, the requirements of this ATCM do not apply to stationary CI engines used exclusively: - (1) as engine test cells and test stands used-for testing burners, CI engines, or CI engine components, e.g., turbochargers; - (2) for operation or performance testing of fuels, fuel additives, or emission control devices at research and development facilities; or - (3) for maintenance, repair, or rebuild training at educational facilities. - (v) If the Executive Officer or District finds, based on verifiable information from the engine manufacturer, distributor, or dealer, that current model year engines meeting the current emission standards are not available or not available in sufficient numbers or in a sufficient range of makes, models, and horsepower ratings, then the Executive Officer or the District may allow the sale, purchase, or installation of a new stock engine meeting the emission standards from the previous model year to meet the new stationary diesel-fueled engine emission standards.